yamiranea/yamiranea/README.md

 My strong background in UX design is now combined with a determined focus on web development, merging my skills to create holistic and effective digital experiences.
 I've held roles in UX design and management at startups, which has allowed me to grow alongside companies and learn from unique challenges.<br><br>
 I love pushing my limits with situations that take me out of my comfort zone, and my commitment to continuous learning is a key part of my approach.
 I enjoy working in teams to achieve common goals and am excited to apply my developing skills to further enrich my capabilities.<br><br>

-<em>If you're looking for a professional who combines development and UX design experience, <br>
-I'd be happy to explore exciting opportunities with you - don't hesitate to get in touch to start a conversation!</em>
+🧚🏼 I would like to be more fluent in the technologies that I'm learning and be able to incorporate new skills with other languages too.<br>
+⚽️ I really enjoy being part of teams, collaborate and have different point of views to get better results.<br>
+🤍 I like listening to music in English, HIIT weights workouts and exploring new things to learn.

 <h3 align="left">📚 Languages that I'm working with:</h3>
 <div align="left">